castle-bravo-project/forensic-tool-reliability-suite/README.md

 - **Daubert Motion Outline Generator:** Instantly generate a formatted `.docx` outline for a motion to exclude unreliable expert testimony.
 -**Intelligence Dashboard:** A landing page with AI-generated widgets for emerging threats, forensic concepts, and a tool-vetting checklist.
 - **Case Strategy Simulator:** Test your legal instincts in various scenarios and receive AI-driven feedback on your chosen strategy.
+- **Progressive Enhancement:** Works in demo mode without an API key, with full AI features unlocked when a key is provided.
+- **User-Friendly API Key Management:** Secure in-browser API key storage with easy setup.
 - **Responsive Design:** Fully functional on desktop and tablet devices.

 ## Technology Stack